 Bula! over 8 years ago

 Definitely go out to one of the villages for a day trip.
 The people are so friendly and you get to see how they live day to day.
 We went to Namuamua Village and was fantastic, the kids had an absolute ball.
 We also spent a day driving to Suva and having a look around the markets and shops there, it was an eye opener for the kids.
-Shop at Jacks which are souveneir shops in major resorts and towns we got back into Australia with everything we purcahsed. about 7 years ago
+Shop at Jacks which are souveneir shops in major resorts and towns we got back into Australia with everything we purcahsed. over 7 years ago